Atelier Ryza 3: Alchemist of the End & the Secret Key

 is a role-playing video game developed by Gust.
 It is the twenty-fourth main entry in the Atelier series, the third and final game of the Secret storyline, featuring the same protagonist from the two previous installments and celebrating the 25th anniversary of the franchise.

-The game was released on March 23, 2023 in Japan for PlayStation 4, PlayStation 5 and Nintendo Switch, with an English subtitled version released on March 24, 2023 in Europe and North America alongside a Microsoft Windows version for all three regions.
+The game was released on 23 March 2023 in Japan for PlayStation 4, PlayStation 5 and Nintendo Switch, with an English subtitled version released on March 24, 2023 in Europe and North America alongside a Microsoft Windows version for all three regions.

-An updated version of the game with additional playable characters and content, titled Atelier Ryza 3: Alchemist of the End & the Secret Key DX, is scheduled for release in November 13, 2025 on the same platforms, also including Nintendo Switch 2 as part of the Atelier Ryza Secret Trilogy Deluxe Pack.
+An updated version of the game with additional playable characters and content, titled Atelier Ryza 3: Alchemist of the End & the Secret Key DX, was released on November 13, 2025 on the same platforms, also including Nintendo Switch 2 as part of the Atelier Ryza Secret Trilogy Deluxe Pack.

 Gameplay

 Atelier Ryza 3 follows the same gameplay from previous installments.
 Players move around the map to collect materials from the environment and defeated monsters that Ryza can use as ingredients to synthesize items with her alchemy to improve the party's equipment and accomplish missions, while the combat system incorporates elements from both turn-based and real-time RPGs.
 A new, exclusive concept is the introduction of magic keys that are obtained through the game.
 These keys can be used to unlock new options in both synthesize and combat, and to access new areas for exploration.
 For the first time in the series, the environment is composed of a single map formed by interconnected areas instead of smaller areas that need to be loaded with every transition.